KozlovKV/NSU-repo/materials/1/english/konsp.md

 - Stative verbs => **Present perfect** (exclude special verbs - see [this topic](#stative-verbs) + *want* and *mean*)
 - *live*, *feel*, *teach*, *work* => **Both** (But with *always* only **Present perfect**)
 - We use **perfect continuous** to express irritation by ended action

+# Present perfect and perfect continuous from Grammarway
+## Use cases
+Present perfect:
+- Action started in the past and still going.
+Especially with stative verbs
+- Action from the past continues in the present
+- When exact time isn't mentioned.
+We want to emphasize only action and its result
+- If we talk about unfinished time period (*She has received 3 faxes this morning* - morning isn't over and she can receive more faxes)

+Present perfect continuous:
+- Action from past which continues with emphasizing on the duration
+- Started and finished process action with evidence
+- For expressing anger, annoyance or irritation

+## Time expressive key words
+For both tenses:
+- how long
+- for
+- since
+- lately
+- recently

+For Present perfect:
+- already
+- yet
+- just
+- always
+- ever
+- never
+- so far